What is a Resume?

 - Ensure that your resume supports your objective.

 - Emphasize skills and accomplishments.

-- List some of your relevant presentations, publications, and papers, but not all of them.
+- List some relevant presentations, publications, and papers, but not all of them.

 - Tailor your resume to the role you are seeking.
-First look at the description of the job and highlight the experience and skills that seem important.
-Then, look at your resume with fresh eyes, and consider how you can better incorporate the skills you’ve noticed in the job description.
+First, look at the job description and highlight the experience and skills that seem essential.
+Then, look at your resume with fresh eyes, and consider how you can better incorporate the skills you've noticed in the job description.

 - Create several versions of your resume: a hard copy (ready to print and hand out to your network or interviewers), a version that can be scanned (limit the italics and other word processing treatments), and a plain text version (a plain text file or Text-Only document that can be copied and pasted into online applications).

 - Have someone proofread it.

 STATEMENT OF PROFESSIONAL OBJECTIVE

 Describe clearly and succinctly in one sentence why you are applying for the position, summarizing the type of position you are seeking, where you want to work, and what aspect of the field you are interested in.

 Employers use summary statements to weed out the clueless from the savvy.
 Here are some examples that strike the right balance between breadth and specifics:

 - Seeking a challenging position as a computer programmer, incorporating skills in artificial intelligence, machine learning and data mining

 - Desire a role in a management-consulting organization requiring outstanding verbal, analytical, and teamwork skills

 - Looking for a position as an analytical chemist in a semiconductor manufacturing company specializing in transmission electron microscopy